practicusai/docs/docs/tutorial/chatgpt.md

 4) Refine the prompt.

-- If the LLM does not generate the desired output, you need to refine the prompt.
+- If the LLMs does not generate the desired output, you need to refine the prompt.
 This may involve making the prompt more specific, or providing more examples.

 [< Previous](sql.md) | [Next >](next-steps.md)